 They keep watch that night.
 In the dawn light, Quayam is on watch and he hears the pounding of hooves coming from the north.

 11th October, 2486, dawn: The sky is clear.
 It is 7°C on the ground, but a steady wind of 40 kph is blowing out of the west.
 Quayam, Gristel, and Thristen slept in their armor, and they now emerg from their shelter, climb over the enclosure wall and run to the market square.
 Eleven mounted knights charge from the north into the square and draw to a halt.
 They have with them a horse equipped for battle with no rider and five pack horses.
 Today is the day of the slave market.
 The warehouses around the market square are full of slavers and their stock.

 The leader of the knights stares at Quayam, Gristel, and Thristen, who are forty meters away, but does not appear to recognise them.
-Some of his men dismount with axes and warn those inside the north warehouse that they must open the door or it will be cut down.
-Jim the slaver opens the door.
-Five knights enter.
+Some of his men dismount and warn those inside the north warehouse that they must open the door or it will be knocked down.
+The door does not open.
+The knights pull a supporting pole from the slave showing platform in the square and use it to batter down the door.
+It takes several blows, with a big knight pushing from the far end with his armored chest.
+When the door yields, five knights enter.
+Jim the slaver stands to one side within the warehouse.
 A few minutes later, they emerge with five slaves, now freed.
 Among them is their comrade, who now puts on a suit of armor they brought for him.
 He is dressed and on his horse in a couple of minutes.